radicalzen/360security/README.md

 Home automation meets security for the first time.

-Free for all people so that we all can hopefully avoid getting owned by our smart devices.
+Free for everyone with the hope that we can stop getting owned by our smart devices.